DonovanMods/donovan-7d2d-modlets/README.md

 - [BetterVehicles](donovan-bettervehicles) - Bigger and Faster Vehicles; more storage and +25% normal speed (double that in turbo)
 - [LessGrind](donovan-lessgrind) - Increases the harvest amount of most methods and reduces some resource requirements
 - [LongerLootbags](donovan-longerlootbags) - Decreases the decay rate on zombie lootbags from 5 to 30 minutes
+- [MegaStacks](donovan-megastacks) - Vastly increases stack sizes
+- [MoreBooks](donovan-morebooks) - Increases the chance of finding books
+- [MorePerks](donovan-moreperks) - Increases the amount of perks points received per level to 2
 - [PickMeUp](donovan-pickmeup) - Allows for certain blocks to be picked up after placing.

 ### A La Carte

-- [BigBackpack](donovan-megabackpack) - Increases the size of the player inventory to 60
-- [MegaBackpack](donovan-megabackpack) - Increases the size of the player inventory to 120
+Add these mods by themselves, or as overrides to the AiO modlet.

+- [BetterBridges](donovan-betterbridges) - Allows advanced rotation on garage door and drawbridge
-- [LevelFaster](donovan-levelfaster) - Increases the experience gain on most items
+- [LevelFaster](donovan-levelfaster) - Increases the experience gain on most items / actions (_deprecated as you can now set this in the game options_)
-- [MorePerks](donovan-moreperks) - Increases the amount of perks points received per level by 2 **- conflicts with megaperks**
+- [MegaBooks](donovan-megabooks) - Significantly increases the chance of finding books
-- [MegaPerks](donovan-megaperks) - Increases the amount of perks points received per level by 4 **- conflicts with moreperks**
+- [MegaPerks](donovan-megaperks) - Increases the amount of perks points received per level to 4
-- [MoreLootbags](donovan-morelootbags) - Increases the drop rates on zombie lootbags (normal: 5%, feral: 10%, irradiated: 20%) **- conflicts with megalootbags**
-- [MegaLootbags](donovan-megalootbags) - Dramatically increases the drop rates on zombie lootbags (normal: 20%, feral: 50%, irradiated: 80%) **- conflicts with morelootbags**
-- [MegaStacks](donovan-megastacks) - Vastly increases stack sizes
-- [MoreBooks](donovan-morebooks) - Increases the chance of finding books  **- conflicts with megabooks**
-- [MegaBooks](donovan-megabooks) - Significantly increases the chance of finding books  **- conflicts with morebooks**
 - [ModSchematics](donovan-modschematics) - Turn mods into schematics
 - [NightFog](donovan-nightfog) - Thick fog rolls in at night

-_Note that any of the mods listed in the AiO section can also be used a la carte_
+#### Inventory Size (pick one)

+1. [BigBackpack](donovan-bigbackpack) - Increases the size of the player inventory to 60
+2. [MegaBackpack](donovan-megabackpack) - Increases the size of the player inventory to 120

+#### Lootbag Drop Rates (pick one)

+1. [MoreLootbags](donovan-morelootbags) - Increases the drop rates on zombie lootbags (normal: 5%, feral: 10%, irradiated: 20%)
+2. [MegaLootbags](donovan-megalootbags) - Dramatically increases the drop rates on zombie lootbags (normal: 20%, feral: 50%, irradiated: 80%)

 ### UI